Sasoon/foursilverstrings/_paintings/painting-2.md

 ---
 title: Some Kind Of Wonderful
 identifier: some-kind-of-wonderful
 description: 2016.
-Acrylic on acid-free canvas paper.
-Accompanied (mainly) by Joss Stone.
+Acrylic on acid-free linen paper.
+Accompanied (mainly) by the music of Joss Stone.
 price1: 110
 price2: 150
 price3: 207